 Understanding the properties of Vitamin C for the skin, and how to store it for long-term use, can be linked back to the research of a small group of scientists.
 In particular, it was one Hungarian scientist who made some very important discoveries in the 1920s and 30s, as you’ll read next.

 The isolation and identification of Vitamin C was one of the most important discoveries in the 20th century, leading to dramatic improvements in human nutrition.
 Scurvy was among many diseases suffered due to malnutrition.
 According to research, it was a common problem in the world’s navies during the 18th century and is estimated to have affected 2 million sailors.
 Symptoms included fever, swollen and bleeding gums, and delirium and pain in the limbs.

 It’s reported that in 1928, the Hungarian research team consisting of Albert Szent-Györgyi and Joseph L. Svirbely isolated a substance from adrenal glands that they called hexuronic acid, and later renamed ascorbic acid, or Vitamin C.

 The new name ascorbic acid is derived from scorbuticus (the Latin name for scurvy), since a lack of this molecule may lead to scurvy in humans and other animals.
 In 1937, Szent-Györgyi won a Nobel Prize in medicine for both the discovery of Vitamin C and the description of oxidation, becoming a Hungarian national hero.

 Are you ready to add a Vitamin C serum to your skin care routine?
 Visit an Eminence Organics Spa Partner to learn more about how this classic ingredient can benefit your skin.

-This post was originally originally written by Alisha Whitley in August 2019 and has been updated for accuracy and comprehensiveness.
+This article was originally written by Alisha Whitley in August 2019.